MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-parallel-activity-workflow.md

     > [!NOTE]
     > The order of the branches is not important because all the branches of a parallel activity run at the same time.

-3. To configure each branch, see [Configure a parallel branch](configure-parallel-branch-workflow.md).
+3. To configure each branch, see [Configure parallel branches in a workflow](configure-parallel-branch-workflow.md).